castle-engine/cge-www/htdocs/wp/wp-content/plugins/jetpack-boost/readme.txt

 Improving Core Web Vitals helps you rank higher on Google.
 A faster website also improves your SEO, helps you reduce your bounce rate and increase your ecommerce conversion rate.

 - Largest Contentful Paint (LCP): Measures loading performance.
 Improve your LCP and improve your website loading speed.
-- First Input Delay (FID): Measures interactivity.
-To improve user experience pages should have a low FID.
+- Interaction to Next Paint (INP): Measures responsiveness.
+To improve user experience pages should have a low INP.
 - Cumulative Layout Shift (CLS): Measures visual stability.
 Lowering your CLS helps improve your user experience.

 ### Performance Modules